Jani Allan: 2013–2023 Jani Confidential and freelance

-Jani Confidential

 An interview with Allan and an extract from her memoirs, Jani Confidential was published in the February 2015 edition of Fair Lady.
 On the weekend of 28–29 March, Jani Confidential was serialized by The Weekend Argus and by Rapport on 29 March 2015.

 Serializations were also published by the Sunday Tribune and the Sunday Independent.
 On 30 March, The Star published an extract from the book.

 Allan's memoirs were positively reviewed by Marika Sboros, an ex-Rand Daily Mail reporter now writing for BizNews.
-"Allan's memoirs are well written, punctuated with her characteristic style: the surgical journalistic precision, creativity, biting wit, bitchiness, and black humour aimed as much at herself as others."
-She continues: "There is an overwhelming unadorned, painful honesty and openness in her version of events and minutiae of the detail, a compelling coherence throughout".
+"Allan's memoirs are well written, punctuated with her characteristic style: the surgical journalistic precision, creativity, biting wit, bitchiness, and black humour aimed as much at herself as others ...
+There is an overwhelming unadorned, painful honesty and openness in her version of events and minutiae of the detail, a compelling coherence throughout."
 Sboros then commended the apolitical nature of the memoirs, citing the honesty of her privileged white upbringing: "She comes across as what she was at the time: not just a babe, but a foetus in the woods of South African apartheid politics."

 Radio 702 journalist, Jenny Crws-Williams was also enthusiastic, saying that it "has to be a bestseller: tightly written, moving, funny & horrifying in one great cracker that keeps spilling out surprises."
 Allan's former Sunday Times colleague Gus Silber described the memoir as "A tragi-karmady of epic proportions.
 A tale of an epoch.
 So vividly & elegantly told."

 Rebecca Davis, a high-profile columnist at the Daily Maverick described the book as "truly, truly fascinating."